aosabook/500lines/contingent/chapter.rst

   in this case a tuple,
   rather than *itself* having to sift the chaos of bits in the input file looking for a document title.
-  ``parse()``'s job is to produce the in-memory representation, in accordance with the contract of the system specification, that the rest of the blog builder processing functions like ``title_of()`` expect to be able to use.
+  Its job is to produce the in-memory representation, in accordance with the contract of the system specification, that the rest of the blog builder processing functions like ``title_of()`` will expect to be able to use.

   If you are coming from an orthodox object-oriented tradition, this function-oriented design may look a little weird.
   In an OO solution,
   ``parse()`` would return some sort of ``Document`` object that has ``title_of()`` as a method or property.
-  In fact, Sphinx works exactly this way, its ``Parser`` subsystem producing a “Docutils document tree” object for the other parts of the system.
+  In fact, Sphinx works exactly this way.
+  Its ``Parser`` subsystem producing a “Docutils document tree” object for the other parts of the system.

   Contingent is not opinionated
   with regard to these differing design paradigms and supports either approach equally well.
+  For this chapter we are keeping things simple.

 * A document processing system like Sphinx defines many useful document *transforms* that implement features like cross referencing, formatting, and document assembly.
-  Our simplified document specification includes only simple cross-referencing implemented in this ``transform()`` function
+  Our simplified document specification includes only simple cross-referencing, implemented in this ``transform()`` task:

     >>> import re
+    >>>
     >>> @task
     ... def transform(filename):
     ...     title, raw_body = parse(filename)